zkhrg/eating-places-navigator/README.md

 ## Usage

-The API provides endpoints to interact with the data loaded into the system.
+Go to `/swagger/` route and try out all features yourself The API provides endpoints to interact with the data loaded into the system.
 You can test the API using tools like Postman or `curl`.

 ## License